Elite Dangerous: Development

 Braben has said that Thargoids, the warlike, insectoid aliens from the original games, would make an appearance in some capacity.
 Mission objectives introduced in May 2015 about ancient specimens fueled speculation of the coming introduction of the Thargoid species.
-On 5 January 2017, the Thargoids were possibly encountered by a player.
-The ship encountered was alien in nature.
-Through an escalation of encounters, it was eventually revealed the encountered race was in fact Thargoids.
-While initially Thargoid encounters were non-violent, a number of space stations have since been attacked leading to missions based on investigating, researching, and gathering materials to increase weapon effectiveness against the Thargoids.
+Although wrecks of the Thargoids had already been found in 2016, On 5 January 2017, the first documented sighting of functional Thargoid vessels occurred.
+While initial Thargoid encounters were non-violent, a number of space stations were since attacked, leading to missions based on investigating, researching, and gathering materials to develop weapons which were designed specifically to combat the Thargoids.

-On 25 October 2016, an extinct alien race, the Guardians, were added, with players allowed to explore the ancient ruins they left behind in order to gather data and materials to unlock special Guardian modules and specialized Human–Guardian hybrid weapons with increased effectiveness against Thargoid ships.
+On 25 October 2016, an extinct alien race, the Guardians, was added, with players allowed to explore the ruins they left behind in order to gather data and materials to unlock special Guardian modules and specialized Human–Guardian hybrid weapons with increased effectiveness against Thargoid ships.
 Thematically, the Guardians were discovered in the year 3302.

-On 9 April 2020, Fleet Carriers were added to the game, allowing players to own essentially mobile space stations for private use, though they are limited to one per player.
-They are exorbitantly (though not entirely prohibitively) expensive in terms of ingame currency, owing partially to the fact that they also require periodic refueling stops.
+On 9 April 2020, Fleet Carriers were added to the game, allowing players to own what are essentially mobile space stations for private use, though they are limited to one per player.
+They are exorbitantly (though not entirely prohibitively) expensive in terms of in-game currency, owing partially to the fact that they also require periodic refueling stops.

+The game's main alien race, the Thargoids, invaded the bubble of colonized space in the galaxy in 2023.
+The Thargoids would deploy eight of their motherships, officially known as Thargoid Titans (though popularly referred to as the shorter Titans), which added several new types of Thargoid vessel (which some have not reappeared after the destruction of all Titans), and made anti-xeno activities much more accessible for the time the invasion was still ongoing.
+New modules such as the Guardian Nanite Torpedo Pylon were added to the game, which the Guardian Nanite Torpedo Pylon was designed to prevent the Titans from venting the heat they would generate, thus forcing the vulnerable core to be exposed in an effort to vent the heat.
+This would be the mechanism that allowed the destruction of the Titans.